Markham Vale services

 The designated Markham Employment Growth Zone saw a new motorway junction constructed, and it gave rise to an example of a new style of unofficial service area which puts brand names first.

-Catering: KFC Drive Thru, Marston's Pubs (The Little Castle), McDonald's Drive Thru, Starbucks Drive Thru Main Amenities: Children's Play Area Charging Points: InstaVolt 100kW CCS & CHAdeMO, Osprey 50kW CCS & CHAdeMO & 22kW Type 2 Forecourt: Shell, SPAR, Greggs, Subway, f'real Milkshakes, Starbucks on the Go, Tango Ice Blast, AdBlue4You, Free Cash Machine
+Catering: Chesters Drive Thru, KFC Drive Thru, Marston's Pubs (The Little Castle), McDonald's Drive Thru, Starbucks Drive Thru Outdoor Space: Small grass verges only; Children's Play Area; public footpath connections Charging Points: InstaVolt 100kW CCS & 100kW CHAdeMO; Osprey 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, ASDA On the Move, Greggs, Subway, f'real Milkshakes, Krispy Kreme, Starbucks on the Go, Tango Ice Blast, Free Cash Machine

-First 2 hours free for all vehicles, after which cars must pay £8 for up to 24 hours and HGVs, coaches and commercial vehicles must pay £14.99, or £19.99 to include a meal voucher.
+Parking and use of the Shell forecourt and Starbucks Drive Thru is free for the first 2 hours for all vehicles, after which cars must pay £8 for up to 24 hours and HGVs, coaches and commercial vehicles must pay £14.99, or £19.99 to include a meal voucher.
+Prices can be paid in the shop and these restrictions are strictly enforced by ParkingEye.

 This information is provided to us by third parties.
 You should always check with staff on site.